2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in the Rocky Mountains Region

 Top 10 Best Liberal Arts / Sciences & Humanities Bachelor's Degree Schools

 Our 2023 rankings named Brigham Young University - Idaho the best value school in the Rocky Mountains Region for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the town of Rexburg, BYU - I is a private not-for-profit college with a fairly large student population.
+Located in the distant town of Rexburg, BYU - I is a private not-for-profit school with a very large student population.

 Read full report on Liberal Arts / Sciences & Humanities at Brigham Young University - Idaho